MicrosoftDocs/sql-docs/docs/relational-databases/extended-events/targets-for-extended-events-in-sql-server.md

 - Be familiar with the basics of Extended Events, as described in [Quick Start: Extended Events in SQL Server](../../relational-databases/extended-events/quick-start-extended-events-in-sql-server.md).

-- Have installed a recent version of the frequently updated utility SQL Server Management Studio (SSMS.exe).
+- Have installed a recent version of the frequently updated utility SQL Server Management Studio (SSMS).
 For details, see:
     - [Download SQL Server Management Studio (SSMS)](../../ssms/download-sql-server-management-studio-ssms.md)

 - In SSMS.exe, know how to use the **Object Explorer** to right-click the target node under your event session, for [easy viewing of the output data](../../relational-databases/extended-events/advanced-viewing-of-target-data-from-extended-events-in-sql-server.md).